 Osaka has a strong reputation as a gourmet paradise in Japan, but outside of things like takoyaki, few people really know why food, or even which foods, are famous in Osaka.
 It is often surprising for people to learn that udon is in fact a dish very near and dear to the hearts of many Osakans.
 Osaka even has its very own iconic style of udon.
 So, where can you find a bowl that truly represents this unique style of udon?
 Just north of the main heart of Osaka City is Ikeda City, home to Osaka’s oldest udon restaurant in Osaka, Azuma [吾妻].
 After 150 years their udon stands out, and is yet encompasses the characteristics of Osaka-style udon.

-Azuma first opened in 1864 and was the first sit-down udon restaurant in the area.
+Azuma first opened in 1864 and was the oldest udon restaurant in the entire Osaka prefecture.

 For its patrons this evoked a sense of a proper home cooked meal, rather than just a quick cheap bite.
 This homey feel kept bringing people back for 150 years– a true feat considering how few old udon restaurants in Osaka.

 The most popular menu here is the sesame udon, called “sasame udon”, which shares it’s name with a famous Japanese novel.

 Many years ago, the wife of famous author, Tanizaki Junichiro, came to Azuma and ordered the sesame udon.
 The owners asked her if it was ok to name it after the famous book Sasame-yuki, and she enthusiastically agreed.